Stan Klees

-Life and career
+Career

 A native of Toronto, Ontario, Klees was a presenter at CHUM radio in the late 1940s then was employed by London Records.
 He founded Tamarac Records in 1963.

 His advice to Walt Grealis led to the development of RPM Weekly in 1964.
 A frequent contributor from the magazine's inception, Klees formally joined RPM as a staff member in 1971 to assist with organisation and publication design.
 He also designed the "MAPL" logo to identify Canadian content of produced songs, also known as the Cancon movement.
 Klees and Grealis established RPMs annual awards for Canadian music in 1964 which led to the creation of the Juno Awards ceremonies in 1970.

 In 1995, Klees was inducted into the Canadian Country Music Hall of Fame.

 In 2001, he was awarded the Special Achievement Award at the SOCAN Awards in Toronto.

 Klees died in his sleep on 22 September 2023, at the age of 91.